1technophile/OpenMQTTGateway/docs/README.md

-The OpenMQTTGateway aims to unify various technologies and protocols into a single firmware.
+OpenMQTTGateway aims to unify various technologies and protocols into a single firmware.
 This reduces the need for multiple physical bridges and streamlines diverse technologies under the widely-used [MQTT](http://mqtt.org/) protocol.

 ![Overview](./img/OpenMQTTGateway.png)